jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-07-11-windows-98-install-on-hp-compay-t5710-t5000-series-thin-client.md

 ### Step 4 - Copy drivers and utilities

-Lastly, download and copy the <a href="https://mega.nz/file/LgYDhKDA#7upam9AIguSzKWAvV_ENg7_SnWvWNCpYYwAnF94eUpU" target="_blank">Windows 98 driver package</a> to Easy2Boot data partition (<code>E2B_PTN2</code>).
+Lastly, download and copy the <a href="https://mega.nz/file/LgYDhKDA#7upam9AIguSzKWAvV_ENg7_SnWvWNCpYYwAnF94eUpU" target="_blank">Windows 98 driver package</a> to the Easy2Boot data partition (<code>E2B_PTN2</code>).
 This contains the chipset, graphics and audio drivers for our thin client hardware:

 ![](/img/posts/easy2boot-copy-drivers.png)

 You'll also need a zip utility to extract the drivers.
-I recommend <a href="https://www.7-zip.org/download.html" target="_blank">7-zip 9.20</a>. <a href="http://falconfly.3dfx.pl/directx.htm" target="_blank">DirectX 7.0a</a> and <a href="https://sourceforge.net/projects/winscp/files/WinSCP/4.3.9/" target="_blank">WinSCP 4.39</a> (an FTP client) and also useful.
+I recommend <a href="https://www.7-zip.org/download.html" target="_blank">7-zip 9.20</a>. <a href="http://falconfly.3dfx.pl/directx.htm" target="_blank">DirectX 7.0a</a> and <a href="https://sourceforge.net/projects/winscp/files/WinSCP/4.3.9/" target="_blank">WinSCP 4.39</a> (an FTP client) are also useful.
 Copy them all to the Easy2Boot data partition:

 ![](/img/posts/easy2boot-copy-utils-utilities.png)